 #11 Vanadium: Vanadium has also shown that it helps promote bone health without negative side effects.
 In a study involving both diabetic and non-diabetic rats, vanadium compounds were shown to increase bone formation without any adverse health effects!
 Mushrooms, spinach, black pepper, and wine are all rich foods sources of vanadium.

 #12 Zinc: Zinc plays a role in the activity of osteoblasts in our bodies, the cells that actually build up our bone.
 If you are deficient in zinc, it will delay your bone growth, development, and maintenance of bone health.
 Wheat germ, spinach, beef, and lamb are all rich food sources of zinc.

 #13 Vitamin K2: Vitamin K2 cleans calcium deposits from your arteries and deposits it in your bones.
-Vitamin K2 has been clinically proven to provide extraordinary benefits for bone health and cardiovascular health.
+Vitamin K2 has been clinically supported to provide extraordinary benefits for bone health and cardiovascular health.
 Did you know: the most potent natural source of vitamin K2 is natto, which is a fermented soybean traditional to Japanese food.
 Other vitamin K2 rich foods include kale, sardines and egg yolks.